Ed-Fi-Alliance-OSS/Data-Management-Service/eng/docker-compose/KEYCLOAK-SETUP.md

  2. Click "Create Realm" to create a new one.

- 3. Enter a unique Realm Name (e.g., ed-fi) and click "Enabled", then click "Create".
+ 3. Enter a unique Realm Name (e.g., edfi) and click "Enabled", then click "Create".

     ![alt text](./images/image-5.png)